 - Do apps require a large number of headers?
 Make use of LDAP groups?

 - Do apps use custom logic or extensions in SiteMinder?

-With this data in hand, you can plan your migration.
+With this data in hand, you can plan your SiteMinder migration to the new IDP of your choice.
 We’ve seen organizations have great success by starting with simple, non-mission-critical apps to prove the process first.
 For example, choosing apps with lower utilization, using simpler rules and policies, and getting relatively fewer or less complex attributes in headers.
 Understanding relative complexity will help you group your apps and users into cohorts that you can incrementally migrate.

 Now that you have done the discovery and planning phase, it’s time to choose your target identity system and migrate your users.

 Start by creating an inventory of your users, attributes, groups and group memberships, and roles.
 Use your discovery data to connect to your user repositories and plan how Maverics will map from your old schema(s) to your new identity system’s schema.

 Determine whether your target systems support standard protocols, such as SCIM, or whether proprietary user APIs must be used.